paesanilab/MB-Fit/README.md

 * Cleaned up old files that were not needed
 * Added functionality to add direct polynomials (with and without gradients) to MBX, avoinding the need of MAPLE
 * Added updated examples for CO2 and NH4+
-* Configuration file writting function has been improved
+* Configuration file writing function has been improved
-* MB-nrg and TTM-nrg fitting code generators have been made independant.
+* MB-nrg and TTM-nrg fit code generators have been made independant.
 * added new 'arguments' parameter to all functions that call psi4 or qchem. 'arguments' is a dictionary of extra arguments to be passed on to the QM code.
-* Fitting code generation is now a method in the library, rather than an external call.
+* Fit code generation is now a method in the library, rather than an external call.
 * Function generate_conig_new has been renamed to get_system_properties to be more explicative.
 * Examples folder has been restructured with new examples and updated function calls.
 Example notebooks will be progressively added.